-Malvern Instruments (Malvern, UK) and Postnova Analytics (Landsberg/Lech, Germany) have announced that they are co-operating to deliver the combined FFF (Field-Flow Fractionation) and DLS (Dynamic Light Scattering) solutions that today provide critical insight when characterizing a number of challenging particulate systems.
+Malvern Panalytical (Malvern Panalytical, UK) and Postnova Analytics (Landsberg/Lech, Germany) have announced that they are co-operating to deliver the combined FFF (Field-Flow Fractionation) and DLS (Dynamic Light Scattering) solutions that today provide critical insight when characterizing a number of challenging particulate systems.

 Such systems include complex, aggregated, surface-coated and heterogeneous particles, as well as larger polymers, and aggregated, cross-linked, nano-particles and fibrillated proteins.

-Left to right: Dr. Thorsten Klein (CEO) - Postnova Analytics GmbH, Duncan Roberts, Business Development Director, Malvern Instruments, Dr Mark Wingfield, General manager, Malvern Instruments GmbH.
+Left to right: Dr. Thorsten Klein (CEO) - Postnova Analytics GmbH, Duncan Roberts, Business Development Director, Malvern Panalytical, Dr Mark Wingfield, General manager, Malvern Panalytical GmbH.

-Used together Malvern's Zetasizer Nano and Postnova's FFF systems provide information not accessible by other means, and are highly complementary to Malvern's Viscotek gel permeation chromatography/size exclusion chromatography (GPC/SEC) range.
+Used together Malvern Panalytical's Zetasizer Nano and Postnova's FFF systems provide information not accessible by other means, and are highly complementary to Malvern Panalytical's Viscotek gel permeation chromatography/size exclusion chromatography (GPC/SEC) range.

 FFF enables the separation of particles that are too large for analysis by GPC/SEC, and the addition of the Zetasizer Nano as a DLS detector allows the subsequent measurement of absolute particle size.
 In comparison with batch measurements of DLS using the Zetasizer Nano alone, the addition of FFF considerably increases the resolving power of DLS, extending the range of applications for which it can provide highly detailed information.

-Paul Clarke, Product Group Manager at Malvern Instruments, said: "I am very pleased that this exclusive co-operation with Postnova means that customers of both our companies will be able to access these powerful analytical techniques, secure in the knowledge that they are backed by the excellent technical and applications support provided by both Postnova and Malvern.
+Paul Clarke, Product Group Manager at Malvern Panalytical, said: "I am very pleased that this exclusive co-operation with Postnova means that customers of both our companies will be able to access these powerful analytical techniques, secure in the knowledge that they are backed by the excellent technical and applications support provided by both Postnova and Malvern Panalytical.